SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-07-20-choosing-the-right-data-provider.markdown

 SO for the purpose of the review these were the kind of things I was looking for, there are various other scenarios for mobile devices / websites, if you have a specific case drop me a comment and I can feedback based on my experiences to date.

-Additionally during the trial the service should not incur any cost and have enough resources to complete at least the Beta.&nbsp; Preferably the running costs for the 1st year should be kept to minimum.
+Additionally during the trial the service should not incur any cost and have enough resources to complete at least the Beta.
+Preferably the running costs for the 1st year should be kept to minimum.

 * * *